Taylor hits 3 HRs, Dodgers beat Braves 11-2 to extend NLCS - WHIZ News

 Pitching in his hometown, Fried gave up five runs and eight hits in 4 2/3 innings.
 The left-hander struck out three and walked two.

+“I wasn’t executing on the corners like I normally do and when you leave the balls over the middle, normally damage happens,” Fried said.

-In the feast-or-famine nature of the Dodgers’ offense, Cody Bellinger went 3 for 4 with a strikeout and NL batting champion Trea Turner was 3 for 4 with an RBI single.
+In the feast-or-famine nature of the Dodgers’ offense, Cody Bellinger went 3 for 4 with a strikeout and NL batting champion Trea Turner was 3 for 4 with an RBI single in a four-run eighth capped by Pollock’s three-run homer.
 But Mookie Betts and Corey Seager were a combined 2 for 10.

+“We’re up 3-2 and we’re going home,” Freeman said.
+“That’s a great position to be in.
+We’re going to be just fine.”

 RECORD BOOK

 Taylor set a Dodgers postseason record with 13 total bases, most by any major leaguer in an elimination game.
-He became the 11th player to hit three home runs in a postseason game, a list that also includes Pujols and Hall of Famers Reggie Jackson and George Brett.
-Babe Ruth accomplished the feat twice.
-Taylor became the first to do it for a team facing elimination.
+He became the first player to hit three homers in a postseason game for a team facing elimination.

 TRAINER’S ROOM